pimcore/pimcore/docs/Development_Documentation/03_Documents/01_Editables/14_Image.md

 <div class="myCustomImageDropTarget someClass">My second alternative drop target</div>
 ```

-## Fieldspecific image cropping for Documents
+## Field-specific Image Cropping for Documents

-### Backend usage
+### Backend Usage

-With right click on the image in document edit mode, it is possible to define field specific image cropping.
+Right-click on the image editable in editmode and press *Select specific area of image*
 ![image options in the editmode](../../img/image_preview_backend_modification.png)

-And the cropping tool, below:
+Now you're able to select the desired area on the image:
 ![image cropping in the editmode](../../img/image_preview_backend_modification2.png)

-Therefore, there is no need any more to define specific images or thumbnails if a specific region of an image should be shown.
+Therefore, there is no need any more to define specific images or thumbnails if a specific region of an image should be displayed.
 Just assign the original image and define field specific cropping directly within the document.

-## Markers & hotspots
+## Markers & Hotspots

 This functionality is available on every image editable (no configuration necessary).